-^{} Note by the General Secretariat: This note has been renumbered 464A, to preserve the chronological order.
+\ Note by the Secretary-General: This note has been renumbered 464A, to preserve the chronological order.

-- Norwegian stations of the fixed service situated in northern areas (north of 60° N) subject to auroral disturbances are allowed to continue operation on four frequencies in the bands 283.5 490 kHz and 510 526.5 kHz. - In the band 285 325 kHz (283.5 325 kHz in Region 1), in the maritime radionavigation service, radiobeacon stations may also transmit supplementary navigational information using narrow-band techniques, on condition that the prime function of the beacon is not significantly degraded. - 466A Additional Allocation: in Region 1, the frequency band 285.3 285.7 kHz is kHz 315 - 505
+466 In the band 285 - 325 kHz (283.5 - 325 kHz in Region 1), in the maritime radionavigation service, radiobeacon stations may also transmit supplementary navigational information using narrow-band techniques, on condition that the prime function of the beacon is not significantly degraded.

-Mob-87 also allocated to the maritime radionavigation service (other than radiobeacons) on a permitted basis.
+466A Additional Allocation: in Region 1, the frequency band 285.3 - 285.7 kHz is also allocated to the maritime radionavigation service (other than radiobeacons) on a permitted basis.